islamelgendy/DBT-bibliography/README.md

 ## Test re-test
 According to the guidelines by Kitchenham~\cite{Keele2007}, the first author has applied a test re-test approach, where he made a second extraction of the statistics and information on a random selection of papers to check the consistency of information extraction.
 The random set contained 17 papers, which are 10% of the papers in the study.
 We used an online random number generator[^5] for the papers to be reviewed, where the numbers refer to the indices of the papers in our final list.
 These papers are:
-1. Xie2005: A dynamic optimization strategy for evolutionary testing.
+1. Abd2019: Similarity distance measure and prioritization algorithm for test case prioritization in software product line testing.
 2. Cruciani2019: Scalable Approaches for Test Suite Reduction.
 3. Noor2015: A similarity-based approach for test case prioritization using historical failure data.
 4. Attaoui2023: Black-box safety analysis and retraining of DNNs based on feature extraction and clustering.